MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-08-eleventy-podcast-feed.md

 Eleventy supports a wide range of [data sources](https://www.11ty.dev/docs/data/).

 For my podcast I define a JSON file which contains the metadata needed for the podcast.
 All of this data will be used to populate the RSS feed.
-You may have this information in other data files in your Eleventy site but I wanted to keep all of the data together.
+You may have this information in other data files in your Eleventy site but I wanted to keep most of the data for the podcast together.

 It's stored in the data directory like this: `/data/podcast.json`.
 This will expose a global data object called `podcast` which matches the filename of the JSON file and can be used in your template files.